Indoor Drones: What They Are, What They Do, and the Different Types on the Market

 - They have cages.
 Drone cages serve the dual purpose of protecting the drone from damage and protecting those using the drone from injury.

 - They have high-end cameras.
 Most professional indoor drones are used to collect visual data in confined spaces.
-This means they need to have high-quality cameras in order to collect high-quality visual data.
+This means they need to come with high-quality inspection cameras in order to collect high-quality visual data.

 - They have different sensor options.
 Many professional indoor drones come with a thermal camera option, or the option to switch out payloads for a thermal camera or other sensor.
 As indoor drone technology continues to be developed it’s likely that other types of NDT (Non-Destructive Testing) sensors may become available as payload options.